-This measurement is exactly what it sounds like, and you can measure it by following these steps (including a video).
+The inseam measurement is exactly what it sounds like, and you can measure it by following these steps (including a video).

 If you're lucky enough to already have a pair of womens petite hiking pants that fit well, simply measure the inside seam.

-If you are under five feet tall, the inseam problem is even more complicated because you are in the category of "extra short" petite women (I am not making this up!).
+If you are under five feet tall, the inseam problem is even more complicated because you are in the category of "extra short" petite women.
+(I am not making this up!)

 And if you don't fit into the "accepted" weight categories for petite sizing, you're a "plus" petite.

-Which brings us to the next problem in womens petite hiking pants...
+Which brings us to the next problem in womens petite hiking pants.

-Their saving grace?
-No pockets on the outside!
-Less pockets = more able to blend in with "real" pants!
+Less bulky pockets = more able to blend in with "real" pants!

 And please look at these features and tell me you won't use them while hiking: